 - propose potential spaces for the installations that minimize the need for infrastructure modifications;

-- provide an estimated cost and timeframe for the installation, including any pre-installation infrastructure work; and/or
+- provide an estimated cost and timeframe for the installation, including any pre-installation infrastructure work

 Contacts